Luos-io/Documentation/src/pages/software/services_list/distance.md

 # Distance API

-The Distance container handles a sensor measuring a distance in mm.
+The Distance service handles a sensor measuring a distance in mm.

 Its type has access to all common capabilities.